KHAAdotPK/PNG-rust/README.md

 ## Integration as a Dependency
 To use PNG-rust in your project, follow these steps:

-1. **Clone the Repository:** First, clone the PNG-rust repository into your project's `lib` directory:
+1. **Clone the Repository**: First, clone the PNG-rust repository into your project's `lib` directory:
 ```bash
 # From your project root directory
 mkdir -p lib